 Why bake gluten free?

 There are lots of reasons to bake gluten free.
 You might want to use alternative flours for diet, health, or religious reasons.
 Some people have sensitivities or allergies to gluten.
 I love to bake gluten free just because I like the textures and flavors you can get by branching out from plain old all purpose wheat flour.
-(My almond macaroon cake, above, gets amazing texture from almond flour and coconut.)
-Whatever your reasons are for baking grain free, I think you’ll find some great inspirational here.
+Gluten free cakes have the most wonderfully soft tender crumb (my Almond Macaroon Cake gets amazing texture from almond flour and coconut.)
+Whatever your reasons are for baking grain free, I think you’ll find some great inspiration here.

 what are gluten free flours?

-- Almond Flour is one of the most common grain- and gluten-free flours.
+- Almond Flour is one of the most common grain- and gluten-free flours and is used in many gluten free cake recipes.
 It’s made from ground, blanched almonds, which means the skin has been removed.
 You can also make it from regular raw almonds with the skin on, which I do all the time, right in my food processor or Vitamix blender.
 Hazelnuts also work well but have a more pronounced flavor.
 My Flourless Walnut Cake with Fresh Figs is made with walnut flour!

 - Buckwheat Flour.
 Buckwheat is not a type of wheat, despite its name, and it’s gluten-free.
 It has a rich, earthy flavor and a pretty grey color.
 I love it for biscuits, and even chocolate chip cookies!